Top 9 Help Scout alternatives for 2026 (features & pricing)

 The final word on Help Scout alternatives

-Choosing a new tool really boils down to what you’re trying to fix.
-While platforms like Zendesk and Freshdesk can replace Help Scout entirely, that means you’re signing up for the high cost, effort, and risk of a full migration.
+Choosing a new tool really boils down to what you're trying to fix.
+While platforms like Freshdesk and Zendesk can replace Help Scout entirely, that means you're signing up for the effort and risk of a full migration.
+Freshdesk and Zendesk remain industry leaders for teams that need a mature, enterprise-grade platform that grows seamlessly with their business.

 Ready to see what that feels like?
 Book a demo to simulate eesel AI on your historical tickets or start your free trial today